Shubham189/ChunML.github.io/_posts/2016-09-30-Real-Time-Object-Recognition-part-two.md

 You can take a look at the first part here: [Real Time Object Recognition (Part 1)](https://chunml.github.io/ChunML.github.io/project/Real-Time-Object-Recognition-part-one/).
 The model performed pretty well, although I didn't even have to do any further pre-processing (such as object localization, or image enhancement, etc).

 In the next step, I will use the same model, to predict object from a continuous input, such as video file or input from a camera.
 If you have ever done some work with Computer Vision before, you will see find it extremely easy.
-Let say, just a slight improvement over the last one.
+Let's say, just a slight improvement over the last one.
 Yeah, that's true!

 For ones who have no experience in Computer Vision, I'll explain a little bit here.
 So, if you have an image, and want to have it recognized.
 Here is what you do: